lennyitb/calculator/README.md

 - [x] evaluate commands
 - [ ] stack commands
+- [ ] rethink all that nativecmd b***shit smh my head it's already pretty much obsolete
 - [ ] symbols
 - [ ] patch allll the memory leaks
-- [x] mix numerics with expressions //weird thing for past lenny to write- it pretty much works out of the box right now
+- [x] mix numerics with expressions //weird thing for past lenny to write- it pretty much works out of the box right now and there's pretty much no way to test it without having symbols
 - [ ] make undo work
 - [ ] add user macros
+- [ ] implement dynamic resizing of NodeContainer
 - [ ] add lists (which work in commands)
 - [ ] allow partial evaluation for strange types like sequences
 - [ ] error interface.